Jack-O-trades/Simple-Calculator/README.md

 # Simple-Calculator
-Ideas used - Java Switch + Scanner Input
+Ideas used - Java Switch + Scanner Import

 Please prefer to the Code Source (Calculator.java) and Output (Output.jpeg)